-Getting There: Roundtrip, non-stop to Bridgetown, Barbados, is about $500 from Miami.
+Roundtrip, non-stop to Bridgetown, Barbados, is about $500 from Miami.

-What to Wear: Think casual, light, and cool.
+Think casual, light, and cool.
 Take a light jacket for the evening on the deck.

-Shopping: Don’t expect to find traditional touristy stuff on these islands.
+Don’t expect to find traditional touristy stuff on these islands.
 Most ports boast an outdoor market that sells fruit and vegetables, great sources for locally grown produce.
 Unfortunately, these products cannot be brought back aboard ship.
 At the local craft markets, look for handcrafted baskets, masks, and a variety of jewelry, T-shirts, and colorful clothing.
 Reasonably priced, and yes, US dollars are accepted everywhere.

-Keeping Connected: For those who can’t let go, mobile phone service is available for use while the ship is at sea.
+For those who can’t let go, mobile phone service is available for use while the ship is at sea.
 For e-mail, Wind Surf‘s cyber café is adequate, if a bit pricey.
 As we mentioned, Internet speed seemed slow if you’re used to high-speed DSL.
 To stay up to speed, a few passengers brought their own satellite-based broadband computers.
-You’ll find storefront cyber cafés in the larger ports, even places to download your digital photo memory cards to CD.
+You’ll find storefront cyber cafés in the larger ports, even places to download your digital photo memory cards to a CD.

-Laundry: 24-hour service is provided for a nominal fee.
+24-hour service is provided for a nominal fee.
 They do an excellent job, folding and ironing stuff never before treated so well.

-Documentation: US citizens need valid passports.
+US citizens need valid passports.

 While You’re There, Spend a Few Days in Barbados…